Making a meaningful impact

 A lot of jobs sound like they’ll do good, but how can you tell if your work would make a meaningful impact on the world?

-There’s no shortage of problems in the world— and solving any one of them can seem like a worthy pursuit.
 While it might seem unintuitive to compare different problems or beneficiaries, we think it’s extremely important.
 Without thinking critically about a problem’s significance and size, we could end up investing a lot of time and resources into something that doesn’t make a meaningful impact.
 And because career decisions could affect our lives for years to come, it’s even more important that the goal we’re pursuing is meaningful.

 Let’s say you decide to work with an organization that provides stuffed animals to children in times of emergency.
 You don’t expect stuffed animals to change the world, but isn’t it a meaningful thing to do anyway?